 In 1952 Arco Photo Industry (Japan) introduced their first camera, the Arco 35 which formed a series made for about five years.
 The Arco is a 35mm strut folding rangefinder camera.
 Focussing is by a focusing knob at the base of the film rewind knob.
 Apart from this it is a fairly conventional rangefinder, but there was a unique attachment reflex finder for all the models called the "View Arco".
 Attaching this to the accessory shoe of the camera enables the camera to be used as a TLR.
 There are different versions of View Arco matching the various models of Arco camera.
 The viewfinder of the View Arco couples with the lensboard movements, and parallax is corrected automatically.
 It also stops down so that depth of field can be seen through it.- unique amongst 35mm TLRs

 De Mornay Budd produced a reflex finder attachment for screw mount Leicas.
 The finder slots into the accessory shoe, and the horn then rotates down to touch the shoulder of your Elmar or Summar.
 The Megoflex is a very similar idea made for Contax I cameras by the well known lens maker Hugo Meyer.
 It is better made than the De Mornay Budd; it slots into the accessory shoe and is locked in position by a thumbscrew.
 It then feels the position of the camera lens in much the same way, and is viewed / focused either looking down on the ground glass, or through a 45 degree mirror (giving an inverted view).
-They are said to be rare, though the reported total number of 6 (Kuc, Ghisetti) is probably an understatement with serial numbers of 637 and 1425 known.
-Another was offered 2/1/04 on eBay (a version for Leica) and #976 for Leica on 11/6/04
+They are said to be rare, though the reported total number of 6 (Kuc, Ghisetti) is certainly an understatement with serial numbers of 637 and 1425 known.
+They appear on eBay infrequently, but at a rate of perhaps 2-3 per year.

 The Kuhn Flexameter is the last and least attractive of this little group of attachments.
 It can be attached to any camera with an accessory shoe, and provides a focusable reflex view.
 You then need to transfer the distance reading to the lens scale.
 The view is rather dim and low in contrast.
 There is a magnifier to assist focusing, and in principle you would be able to assess depth of field, at least at its own full aperture.
 It would all be easier to use if it had a better lens.